HA1: Piloting Diverse Peer Support Groups,

 Learning Objectives:

-• Why engaging both caregivers and parents in ESIT services is best practice
+Why engaging both caregivers and parents in ESIT services is best practice

-• Establish common language, empathy, and understanding for various perspectives.
+Establish common language, empathy, and understanding for various perspectives.
 Share considerations and resources for application

-• Foundational logistics of providing dual-family IFSP services
+Foundational logistics of providing dual-family IFSP services

 This is an Intermediate session.
 Some knowledge of ESIT services and Child Welfare systems helpful

-HE1: Parent Coaching Strategies: Bringing Positive and Lasting Change through Relationship-Building, Co-Construction, and Self-Reflection, presented by Sarina Murrell (bio), The Airplane Spoon
+HE1: Parent Coaching Strategies: Bringing Positive and Lasting Change through Relationship-Building, Co-Construction, and Self-Reflection,

 Parenting can be challenging, but supporting parents doesn't have to be.
 In our specific roles as we work with young children and their parents, we can help establish more positive, trusting relationships with the parents we serve and help create long-term, effective change through some simple (but powerful) parent coaching strategies - relationship building, co-construction and self-reflection.
 In this session, we will be comparing and contrasting what Parent Coaching is and what it is not.
 We will practice these strategies on ourselves and think about our own experiences - since we are all united with this same simple truth: we all have been children and we all have had parents.
 By best supporting and empowering our parents, we are, in turn, better supporting and empowering our children.

-Age Group Addressed: Adults, All age groups
+Age Group Addressed: All age groups, Adults

 Learning Objectives:

-• Define and understand what is Parent Coaching (and what it isn’t)
+Define and understand what is Parent Coaching (and what it isn’t)

-• Identify the purposes of why we should be incorporating parent coaching into educational, therapeutic, and childcare supports
+Identify the purposes of why we should be incorporating parent coaching into educational, therapeutic, and childcare supports

-• Explain the differences and similarities between adult learning and child learning strategies
+Explain the differences and similarities between adult learning and child learning strategies

-• Apply reflective questioning into sessions to build trust and create meaningful relationships
+Apply reflective questioning into sessions to build trust and create meaningful relationships

-HE2: When the Brain Doesn't Hear: Central Auditory Processing Disorder, The Auditory Equivalent of Cortical/Cerebral Visual Impairment, presented by Maurice Belote (bio), none
+HE2: When the Brain Doesn't Hear: Central Auditory Processing Disorder, The Auditory Equivalent of Cortical/Cerebral Visual Impairment,

 In recent years, we have learned a lot about how to identify and support children who do not process visual information typically—a neurological condition called cortical or cerebral visual impairment (CVI).
 But the causes underlying CVI also may be associated with a disorder that causes the brain to not “hear” typically—a condition called central auditory processing disorder or CAPD.
 This session will help increase awareness of CAPD: risk factors, signs, and why testing may be impossible to do.
 Even in situations where we cannot get a definite diagnosis, we can implement strategies and interventions, both low- and high-tech, that not only can benefit children with CAPD, but can support all children in early learning settings.